Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 ]

 This compression makes it possible to verify systems with $10^20$ states or more --- systems that were intractable with explicit-state methods.

+#note[
+  *Real-World Impact: The \$475 Million Bug*

+  In 1994, Intel released the Pentium processor with a subtle bug in its floating-point division unit.
+  The FDIV bug affected certain rare combinations of inputs, producing incorrect results.
+  Intel initially dismissed the problem as insignificant, but public outcry forced a full recall.

+  *The Cost:* \$475 million and immeasurable damage to Intel's reputation.

+  *The Lesson:* This bug could have been caught by formal verification.
+  The division circuit had $10^(18)$ reachable states --- far too many for testing to cover comprehensively, but well within reach of symbolic model checking.

+  After the FDIV incident, Intel invested heavily in formal verification.
+  Today, every floating-point unit Intel ships is formally verified using BDD-based model checking.
+  Similar bugs have been caught and fixed before reaching customers, saving potentially billions in recalls.

+  The division circuit that failed in 1994?
+With modern BDD techniques and hardware, it can be fully verified in minutes.

+  *Impact on the field:* The FDIV bug transformed industrial attitudes toward formal methods.
+  What was once an academic curiosity became essential engineering practice.
+  Today, formal verification is standard in processor design, protocol verification, and safety-critical systems.
+]

 Why does this compression work so well in practice?
 The answer lies in the inherent _regularity_ of engineered systems.